Skip to main content

 What Could Be Better

-• 180-minute battery is the shortest in this guide — homes above 2,500 sq ft will require a recharge-and-resume cycle during standard cleaning runs
+• 180-minute battery is the shortest in this roundup — homes above 2,200 sq ft will need a recharge-and-resume cycle

 The Verdict